 Surgical Treatment of Obesity

-Bariatric surgery has evolved over the last half century as a treatment option for patients suffering from morbid obesity.
+Bariatric surgery in Central Delhi has evolved over the last half century as a treatment option for patients suffering from morbid obesity.
 It involves modification of the digestive system by either decreasing the gastric volume (restriction) or altering the path of the food bolus causing an element of malabsorption.
 These alterations effect appropriate changes in eating behaviour and aid lifestyle modifications to help weight loss.

 Current International Guidelines for Surgical Treatment of Obesity: BMI above 35 kg/m2 with co-morbidity, or BMI above 40 kg/m2 without co morbidity.